When it comes to saving money, there’s nothing more satisfying than being paid simply because you shopped.

-HOOCH Rewards is a relatively new cash back app, and the system functions similarly to Drop or PEI.
+HOOCH Rewards is a relatively new rewards app, and the platform functions similarly to Drop or PEI.

-HOOCH lets users earn up to 10% cash back plus some nifty perks when shopping, travelling, or dining with more than 250,000 partners.
+HOOCH lets you earn up to 10% cash back plus some nifty perks when shopping, travelling, or dining with more than 250,000 partners.

 The cashout limit is $25, which kinda sucks, but the signup bonus can help with the first redemption.

 Points can be redeemed for free gift cards, and I’d recommend checking out HOOCH if some of the other reward apps aren’t cutting it for you.

 Shopkick is another popular rewards app, and you can benefit from shopping online or in-store with Shopkick.